It’s that time again.

-So are you like me, you would’ve been budgeting for Christmas over the last four months, if not you like the majority of the country you haven’t saved a penny and you’re trying not to think about it.
+So are you like me, you would’ve been budgeting for Christmas over the last two months, if not you like the majority of the country you haven’t saved a penny and you’re trying not to think about it.

 This post may contain affiliate links.

 Before we start shopping for Christmas Gifts we’re going to do three important things –

 1. We’re going to make a gift list and a budget and we are going to stick to it.

 2. Follow my Facebook page Why?
 Because it has daily deals, discount codes and sales notifications and that’s what we need.

 3. We are going to agree now that we will not be using our credit cards.

 So firstly, let’s write a list of everyone who is going to get a gift this Xmas.